Journal of West Indian Literature (JWIL) House Style Guide for Authors

 We use standard British English.
 However, we prefer ‘ize’ endings rather than ‘ise.’

-We prefer that you do not use a comma before the ‘and’ or the ‘or’ between the last two items in a series of words, phrases or clauses.
+We prefer that you use a comma before the ‘and’ or the ‘or’ between the last two items in a series of words, phrases or clauses.

 Use only one space after full stops, question marks, colons, etc.

 Please use Baskerville 12 point font for all parts of your submission.